Sub-nm range momentum-dependent exciton transfer from a 2D semiconductor to graphene

-\textbf{MoSe$_2$/hBN/Graphene -- } The previous results on MoSe$_2/N$LG suggest that $\rm X^0$ dynamics is governed by the coupling to the first graphene layer.
-To further test this scenario we have fabricated hBN-encapsulated MoSe$_2/$hBN$/1$LG heterostructures where the thickness of the hBN spacer ranges from 1~nm (that is, only 3 hBN layers) to 5~nm.
-Typical TRPL data of the $\rm X^0$ line from two distinct samples (B1, with hBN encapsulated MoSe$_2$ and MoSe$_2/$hBN(5\:nm)/1LG domains ; B2 with hBN encapsulated MoSe$_2/$hBN(1\:nm)/1LG and MoSe$_2/$hBN(2\:nm)/1LG) are shown in Figure~\ref{Fig_iBN_TRPL}.
-COnsidering the thockness of the hBN flakes used to fabricate smaples B1 and B2, we estimate that the MoSe$2$ layer is close to a node of the optical field in sample B1, while it is approaching an anti-node in Sample B2~\cite{SMnote}.
-Note that these measurements were performed using a streak camera with a lower temporal resolution near~2.5~ps.
-We first consider sample B1, on which we confirm the short $\rm X^0$ decay within about 2~ps in MoSe$_2/1$LG, very similar to the measurements discussed above.
-On the same sample, when the graphene layer is decoupled by a 5~nm hBN spacer, we observe a much slower dynamics with a rise of $\approx 3.5~\rm {ps}$ and a decay time of $10.0\pm 0.5~\rm{ps}$.
-On sample B2, we observe similar results irrespective of the spacer thickness, here with a shorter rise time that we barely resolve and a longer PL decay near $15\pm 1~\rm{ps}$.
-The measurements in the decoupled MoSe$_2$/hBN/1LG domains of B1 and B2 are very similar to previous reports in hBN-encapsulated MoSe$_2$~\cite{Fang2019,Venanzi2024,Lorchat2020}.
-In keeping with Ref.~\cite{Fang2019}, we assign the PL rise time in samples B1 and B2 to the $\rm X^0$ lifetime and the PL decay time to the $\rm {X^h}$ relaxation time, respectively and we conclude that the low temperature $\rm X^0$ dynamics of MoSe$_2$ is not appreciably affected by the presence of graphene as soon as the graphene layer is situated outside the tunnelling range (distances larger than $ 1~\rm{nm}$).
+\textbf{TRPL on MoSe$_2/N\mathbf{L\:hBN/1LG}$ -- } We now discuss the TRPL of Sample 3, which displays MoSe$_2$/1LG MoSe$_2/15\mathrm {L\:hBN/1LG}$ domains (Fig.~\ref{Fig_iBN_TRPL}a), as well as of Sample 2, introduced in Fig.~\ref{Fig1}d-f (see Fig.~\ref{Fig_iBN_TRPL}b).
+Considering the thickness of the bottom hBN flakes used to fabricate Samples 2 and 3, we estimate that the MoSe$_2$ layer is quite close to a node of the optical field in Sample 3 (as in Sample 1), while it is approaching an anti-node in Sample 2~\cite{Fang2019,SMnote}.
+We first consider Sample 3, where the MoSe$_2/1$LG domain displays a short $\mathrm X^0$ decay within about 2~ps, very similar to Sample 1 (Fig~\ref{Fig_S3_TRPL}c,d).
+On the same sample, when the graphene layer is decoupled by a 15~L hBN spacer, we observe much slower dynamics with rise and decay times of $3.5\pm 0.5 ~\mathrm {ps}$ and $10.0\pm 0.5~\mathrm{ps}$.
+On Sample 2, with 2L\:hBN- and 5L\:hBN-thick spacers, we observe very similar TRPL traces, irrespective of the spacer thickness, with a short $\approx 1\:\mathrm {ps}$ rise time that we cannot resolve and a longer decay in $15\pm 1~\mathrm{ps}$.
+The TRPL traces in the MoSe$_2/N\mathrm{L\:hBN/1LG}$ domains of Samples 2 and 3 are very similar to previous reports in hBN-encapsulated MoSe$_2$ within similar optical and dielectric environments~\cite{Fang2019,Venanzi2024,Lorchat2020}.
+In keeping with Ref.~\cite{Fang2019}, we assign the PL rise time in Samples 2 and 3 to $\tau_{\mathrm{X^0}}$ and the PL decay time to the $\mathrm {X^h}$ relaxation time, respectively, and we conclude that the low temperature $\mathrm X^0$ dynamics of MoSe$_2$ are not appreciably affected by graphene as soon as the MoSe$_2$-graphene distance exceeds one atomic layer of hBN.